AURENA-Tech/angular-testing-exercises/README.md

     </summary>
     <br/>

-Please take look at the existing Tour of Heros application - <a href="https://stackblitz.com/github/AURENA-Tech/angular-testing-exercises" target="_blank">Existing Tour of Heros</a>
+Please take a look at the existing Tour of Heros application - <a href="https://stackblitz.com/github/AURENA-Tech/angular-testing-exercises" target="_blank">Existing Tour of Heros</a>

 1. Click through the UI
 2. Notice we are using Angular Routing